GalaticStryder/kernel_lge_msm8974/readme.md

 	mv ../toolchains/android-toolchain ../toolchains/dorimanx # This is just a renaming method. git checkout lambda # This will get into lambda kernel tree back again.

-Finally everything will be settled down and ready to compile.
-Run:
+Finally everything will be settled down and ready to compile. **Run**:

 	./build-anykernel